nikhilrayaprolu/awesome-open-saas/README.md

 This list excludes Database as a service and Caching as a Service products.

-Click Watch on the top right to receive updates on New Products.
+*Click Watch and Star* on the top right to receive updates on New Products.

 Why Open Source SaaS products?